Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators

-\section{Conclusion}
+\section{CONCLUSION}

 In this work, we introduced a novel framework for reconstructing \ac{SINR} maps in urban mobile radio scenarios from extremely sparse measurements, grounded in the theory of GENEOs.
 First, we develop a GENEO-driven reconstruction method that embeds domain symmetries directly into the operator, yielding compact models with strong inductive biases.
 Second, we couple traditional statistical metrics (MSE) with a TDA metric (1-Wasserstein distance) to capture not only intensity errors but also the preservation of geometric and spatial signal characteristics.
-Third, we deliver a thorough empirical evaluation - using realistic Munich and Paris scenarios generated via the Sionna RT ray-tracing tool - demonstrating that our approach consistently outperforms state-of-the-art \ac{ML} and spatial interpolation baselines across varying sparsity levels (1\% to 3\%), noise conditions (15\% to 30\% error), and sampling strategies (uniform and non-uniform).
+Third, we deliver a thorough empirical evaluation in realistic Munich and Paris scenarios generated via the Sionna RT ray-tracing tool.
+Our results demonstrate that our approach consistently outperforms state-of-the-art \ac{ML} and spatial interpolation baselines across varying sparsity levels (1\% to 3\%), noise conditions (15\% to 30\% error), and sampling strategies (uniform and non-uniform).
 Specifically, GENEO reduces statistical error (MSE) by up to 45\% in the Munich scenario and up to 35\% in the Paris generalization scenario.
 More importantly, it yields massive gains in topological accuracy, decreasing the 1-Wasserstein distance up to 54\% in Munich and up to 27\% in Paris.
 Notably, the framework exhibits exceptional robustness, maintaining these strong performance margins even under the most severe constraints (1\% sampling rate with 30\% sampling error).

 Future work will focus on introducing exact rotational equivariance instead of the current approximate formulation, improving reliability masks and pattern libraries, and addressing dynamic environments to better capture real-world scenarios. \bluee{Specifically, reducing and optimizing the pattern library represents a key avenue to significantly improve the computational efficiency during inference.}